FilippoGaravaglia/DevMemory/README.md

 This script:

+- verifies code formatting;
 - builds the solution;
 - runs the full test suite;
-- fails fast if build or tests fail.
+- fails fast if formatting, build or tests fail.

 ---